williamrhancock/Pedantic2/docs/WORKFLOW_NODES_GUIDE.md

 The For Each Loop node iterates over an array of items, executing a sub-workflow for each item.
 It supports both serial and parallel execution modes.

+**IMPORTANT**: Every ForEach loop MUST have a corresponding EndLoop node to mark where the loop ends and aggregate results.

 #### Basic Configuration

 ```json